 You have to begin a process of self-promotion.
 In essence, you need to market yourself!
 This can be done passively (through web based tools liked Linked-In) or more aggressively, applying more strategy to your ‘in’ person brand (networking functions, changing your look, key message development).

-Possessing a good personal brand sets you apart from your peers and allows you to maneuvre more competitively when looking for a new job opportunity.
+Possessing a good personal brand sets you apart from your peers and allows you to maneuver more competitively when looking for a new job opportunity.
+Remember, you always need to work and add to your personal brand.

 Career Change Self Assessment

-As prep to your starting to look at new jobs or a new career, you first need to have some clear ideas as to what you want.
-Take this Career Self Assessment and start the process in developing a more focussed and strategic career path.
+In preparation to exploring new jobs or a new career path, you first need to have some clear ideas as to what you want to do.
+Take this Career Self Assessment and start the process to becoming more focused and strategic in your job search.

-- What are the compelling reasons as to why I want a job change?
+• What are the top three compelling reasons that I want a job change?

-- What will I need in my next role to make me happy and fulfilled?
+• What will I need in my next role to make me feel happy and fulfilled?

-- What would the ideal culture look and feel like for me?
-What am I looking for in the leadership?
+• What would the ideal culture look and feel like for me?
+What am I looking for in my next leader?

-- Do I need any courses or designations to make a move into a new role?
-What’s the timing on this?
+• Do I need any courses or designations in order to elevate myself and attain the job I want?
+What’s the timing on this and am I willing to put the necessary time in to get the right education/requirements?
 Can I work towards this while I have my current job as a readying step?

-- Do I know what I ultimately want and do I have a plan that will help me get there?
+• Do I already know what I ultimately want to do and do I have a plan that will help me get there?

 Job Exploration – I Am Not Sure I Know What I Want To Do?